AbhiN30/String-Drum-Synthesizer/notebooks/Abhi/README.md

 Partner Summary:

 - During this week, Joel finished building the Power Block and Amplifier subsystems.
 He also wrote some code to create a double buffer system for Audio output with the I2S protocol on the STM32 NucleoBoard.

+# Week 8: 11/25/2024-11/29/2024

+The objectives and responsibilities for the week were initially set in the Design Document as follows...

+1. N/A, Fall Break (Everyone)

+TA Meeting Notes:

+N/A

+Record of what was accomplished:

+N/A (Fall Break)

+Partner Summary:

+- During Fall Break, Joel took some time to work on the Synthesizer algorithm in C++ and also, write some code to read the values from the Emotive Knobs on the Raspberry Pi.